qutech/qopt/doc/source/index.rst

 can find the source code and install instructions on https://github.com/qutech/qopt.

-A complementary publication about the software can be found at https://arxiv.org/abs/2110.05873.
+A complementary publication about the software can be found at Phys.
+Rev.
+Applied https://doi.org/10.1103/PhysRevApplied.17.034036 and an older version on the Arxiv https://arxiv.org/abs/2110.05873.
 This paper gives a sound introduction to the topic of qubit simulation and quantum optimal control.
 It also provides a systematic theoretical introduction of simulation methods to give a profound